Engineering nonlinear boson-boson interactions using mediating spin systems: Spin-boson system

 where $H_0=\omega a^\dagger a + g \sigma^x (a + a^\dagger)$ with $\sigma^{k}$ the $k=x,y,z$ Pauli matrix acting on the spin and $g$ the coupling strength of the linear spin-boson interaction.
 Finally, { $\epsilon_j$ refers to the strength of the driving mechanism acting on the spin itself.}

 Following the work in Refs.~\cite{Casanova2018,Puebla2019}, we show how Eq.~\eqref{eq:linearHam} is approximately equivalent to a Hamiltonian with nonlinear spin-boson interactions.
 An outline of the required stages of this process is displayed in Fig.~\ref{fig:deriveHamiltonian}.
-We first act on $H_\mathrm{g}$ with a spin-dependent displacement operator $T(\alpha)$.
+We first act on $H_\mathrm{g}$ with a spin-dependent displacement operator $T(\alpha)$, in order to introduce higher order terms of the bosonic operators into the Hamiltonian.
 This can be written in the spin basis $\{\ket{g},\ket{e}\}$ (with $\sigma^z = \ket{e}\bra{e} - \ket{g}\bra{g}$) as

 where $D(\alpha) = e^{\alpha a^\dagger - \alpha^* a}$ is the displacement operator of amplitude $\alpha$ acting on the bosonic mode.
 Transforming $H_\mathrm{g}$ using a displacement amplitude of $-g/\omega$, we obtain